Simply Business homepage

 In both instances, if you expect to owe at least $1,000 in taxes, you likely will need to pay quarterly Estimated Tax payments to the IRS.
 If you have employees, you’ll need an EIN (employer identification number), and you’ll need to withhold and pay payroll (FICA) taxes on the employees.

-Here’s why an LLC can have tax advantages over an incorporated business.
-A standard corporation gets taxed twice.
+An advantage of being an LLC over an incorporated business is that a standard corporation gets taxed twice.
 The first tax is on the company’s profits.
 The second levy is on the dividends that go to shareholders (which likely would include you).

 There are other tax options you can consider for your LLC.
 Depending on elections made by your LLC and the number of members it has, your LLC can be treated as either a C Corporation or an S Corporation.
 This could help reduce your self-employment tax burden.